 Boulder City: Similan Island No.3

-Boulder City is made up of several “corridors” made of huge boulders, which some divers call swim-throughs."
-Take your time look around, not only at the stunning landscape, but also the marine life out on the sand.
+The dive site is made up of several “corridors” made of huge boulders, which some divers call "swim-throughs".
+However, take your time look around, not only at the stunning landscape, but also the marine life out on the sand.
 There are Kuhl’s Stingrays with the odd Leopard Shark resting on the sand.
 This in addition to the usual Andaman Sea Reef Fish divers would expect to see.
-If you haven't dived for a while it's always a good idea to dive Phuket first on a Phuket Day Trip.
-And then it's time to get out to the Similans and dive Boulder City.

 From time to time unexpected “Big Stuff” also makes an appearance here.
 We have seen Pink Whip Rays, Mantas and on at least five occasions last season Whale Shark!